 VF Corporation Government Affairs and Political Activity

-VF’s compliance program includes policies, training and compliance with legal reporting requirements, directives on political spending, a process for public disclosures and risk-based consultant due diligence.
+VF’s Government Affairs and Political Activity compliance program includes policies and training to facilitate compliance with legal reporting requirements, directives on political spending, public disclosure obligations, and risk-based third-party due diligence procedures.

-POLITICAL ENGAGEMENT
+POLITICAL ACTIVITY

-VF employs lobbyists and retains external lobbying firms to advance our key priorities.
-As per the requirements in the Honest Leadership and Open Government Act, VF lobbyists file quarterly activity reports with the Clerk of the U.S. House of Representatives, Secretary of the U.S. Senate and with state offices as required.
+At times, VF employs lobbyists and retains external lobbying firms to advance our key priorities.
+All VF registered lobbyists file quarterly or semi-annual activity reports with the Clerk of the U.S. House of RepresentativesSecretary of the U.S. Senate, and with required state offices when applicable thresholds have been met.
+Additionally, all lobbying activity in the U.S. conducted by VF employees is logged through an internal compliance database.

 • VF does not endorse or make campaign contributions to federal, state, or local candidates.